impanset/impanset.github.io/stpg.md

   <li>Contact:  Rahman Mohammadpour or Grigor Sargsyan.</li>
   <li>
 Location: University of Gdansk.
   All the lectures will be held in the  classrooms S316, S317, and S342 the of  building of the Faculty of Social Sciences.
-Th timetable is found below.
+The timetable of lectures is found below.
   </li>
 <ul>
 <br>